AllWorldIT/conarx-gitlab-registry/docs/configuration.md

 |-----------|----------|-------------------------------------------------------|
 | `enabled` | no       | Set `true` to enable the pprof server                 |

-The url to access the pprof server is `HOST:PORT/debug/pprof/`, where `HOST:PORT` is defined in `addr` under `debug`.
+The URL to access the pprof server is `HOST:PORT/debug/pprof/`, where `HOST:PORT` is defined in `addr` under `debug`.

 ### `headers`